-- Azure SQL Database is a relational-database managed service.
+- Azure SQL Database is a managed relational database service.
 It delivers predictable performance at multiple service levels, with near-zero administration.
 Advantages include dynamic scalability with no downtime, built-in intelligent optimization, and global scalability and availability.

-|Pros||The SmartHotel360 app code won't need to be altered for migration to Azure.
+|Pros||The SmartHotel360 application code doesn't require changes for migration to Azure.

-Contoso can take advantage of their investment in Software Assurance using the Azure Hybrid Benefit for both SQL Server and Windows Server.
+Contoso can take advantage of their investment in Software Assurance by using the Azure Hybrid Benefit for both SQL Server and Windows Server.

 The database will no longer depend on the aging SQL Server 2008 R2.

-|Cons||Azure App Service only supports one app deployment for each web app.
-This means that two web apps must be provisioned (one for the website and one for the WCF service).
+|Cons||Azure App Service supports only one application deployment for each web app.
+This means that two web apps must be provisioned, one for the website and one for the WCF service.|

-|Data Migration Assistant (DMA)||Contoso will use DMA to assess and detect compatibility issues that might affect their database functionality in Azure.
-DMA assesses feature parity between SQL sources and targets, and recommends performance and reliability improvements.||It's a downloadable tool free of charge.|
+|Data Migration Assistant||Contoso will use Data Migration Assistant to assess and detect compatibility issues that might affect database functionality in Azure.
+Data Migration Assistant assesses feature parity between SQL sources and targets, and it recommends performance and reliability improvements.||It's a downloadable tool, free of charge.|

-|Azure SQL Database||An intelligent, fully managed relational cloud database service.||Cost based on features, throughput, and size.
+|Azure SQL Database||An intelligent, fully managed relational cloud database service.||Cost is based on features, throughput, and size.
 Learn more.|

-|Azure App Service||Create powerful cloud apps using a fully managed platform||Cost based on size, location, and usage duration.
+|Azure App Service||Helps create powerful cloud applications that use a fully managed platform.||Pricing is based on size, location, and usage duration.
 Learn more.|

-|Azure DevOps||Provides a continuous integration and continuous deployment (CI/CD) pipeline for app development.
-The pipeline starts with a Git repository for managing app code, a build system for producing packages and other build artifacts, and a Release Management system to deploy changes in dev, test, and production environments.|
+|Azure DevOps||Provides a continuous integration and continuous deployment (CI/CD) pipeline for application development.
+The pipeline starts with a Git repository for managing application code, a build system for producing packages and other build artifacts, and a release management system to deploy changes in dev, test, and production environments.|

-|Azure subscription||Contoso created subscriptions during an early article.
+|Azure subscription||Contoso created subscriptions earlier in this article series.
 If you don't have an Azure subscription, create a free account.